-These comments to the National Organic Standards Board (NOSB) on its Spring 2024 agenda are submitted on behalf of Beyond Pesticides.
+These comments to the National Organic Standards Board (NOSB) on its Spring 2025 agenda are submitted on behalf of Beyond Pesticides.
 Founded in 1981 as a national, grassroots, membership organization that represents community-based organizations and a range of people seeking to bridge the interests of consumers, farmers, and farmworkers, Beyond Pesticides advances improved protections from pesticides and alternative pest management strategies that eliminate a reliance on pesticides.
 Our membership and network span the 50 states and the world.

-We suggest that research into elimination of plastic-in all aspects of organic production and handling-be made a research priority.
+We support the research priorities in the discussion document, and highlight the need for research into elimination of plastic-in all aspects of organic production and handling-as a research priority.